-Undergraduate students from all schools and colleges on campus (including Education) may declare theatre & drama as an additional major.
-Students wishing to declare the additional major must visit the departmental advisor to complete the declaration form.
+Undergraduate students from all schools and colleges on campus (including Education) may declare Theatre and Drama as an additional major.
+Students wishing to declare the additional major must make an appointment with the departmental advisor to complete the declaration form.
 The declaration must also be approved by the student's home school/college.

 Please note that the requirements of the additional major must be completed before or concurrently with the degree program and primary major.